Welcome to the Working Memory and Plasticity Lab!

 Besides research on training and transfer, our lab also investigates individual differences in working memory capacity and executive control, as well as the nature of limitations in these domains.
 We aim to understand the behavioral as well as the neural consequences when performance is at capacity limits, and also, when capacity limits are exceeded.

-The research conducted by the WMP lab members has been funded by the Swiss National Science Foundation, National Science Foundation, Institute of Education Sciences, and the Department of Defense, and featured in the New York Times, PBS, the Discover Magazine, Scientific American, LA Times, BBC, The Times (UK), and many other media outlets.
+The research conducted by the WMP lab members has been funded by the Institute of Education Sciences, the NIH National Institute on Aging, the Department of Defense, the National Science Foundation, and the Swiss National Science Foundation, and featured in the New York Times, PBS, the Discover Magazine, Scientific American, LA Times, BBC, The Times (UK), and many other media outlets.

 Download a poster summarizing some of the training work we have been conducting in the WMP lab here.